compu-flair/Kaggle_Advanced_House_Prices/Instructions.md

 ### Step 4: Data Exploration, Cleaning, and Model Building

 1. **Open the Jupyter Notebook:**
-In the left panel of the VSCode, click on the explorer tab, navigate to the notebook file, click and open it.
+In the left panel of the VSCode, click on the explorer tab, navigate to the notebook file `data_cleaning_and_feature_engineering.ipynb`, click and open it.

-2. **Go through the notebook, read, understand, and run cells one by one.**[?????]
+2. **Go through the notebook, read, understand, and run cells one by one.**

 ### Step 5: Turn Your ML Model Into a Web Application